Medial Head Triceps Exercises for Bigger, Stronger Arms

 Long Head

-All three heads of the tricep muscle come together and insert into the olecranon process of the ulna bone (forearm bone) creating the tricep muscle mass.
+All three heads of the tricep muscle come together and are inserted into the olecranon process of the ulna bone (forearm bone), creating the tricep muscle mass.

-There are two main techniques to target the medial head of the tricep:
+There are three main techniques to target the medial head of the tricep:

-There are two types of exercise that are used to train the medial head of the triceps muscle: compound exercises and isolated exercises.
+Two types of exercise are used to train the medial head of the triceps muscle: compound exercises and isolated exercises.

 • Compound triceps exercises involve extension at the elbow and movement at the shoulder.
 These include reverse grip bench presses and diamond push-ups.